robertodoering/twitter_api/README.md

 ## Response transformation

-Every request has a transform parameter that is used to parse the response.
+Every request has a transform parameter that can be used to parse the response.
 When using Flutter, the request should be parsed in an isolate.

 Example: